 In 2014, the Company completed a rights offering (the "2014 Rights Offering") pursuant to which each holder of Common Shares was issued one right for each Common Share held.
-For every 21.192 rights held, holders of rights were entitled to subscribe for C\$100 principal amount of unsecured subordinated floating rate debentures, Series 1 of the Company at a price of C\$95 per C\$100 of principal amount of Debentures purchased.
+For every 21.192 rights held, holders of rights were entitled to subscribe for C\$100 principal amount of unsecured subordinated floating rate debentures, Series 1 of the Company (the "Series 1 Debentures") at a price of C\$95 per C\$100 of principal amount of Series 1 Debentures purchased.

-On October 1, 2014 and November 19, 2014, the Company issued two tranches of Debentures in connection with the 2014 Rights Offering, with a total principal amount of C\$96.0 million for total proceeds to the Company of C\$91.2 million.
+On October 1, 2014 and November 19, 2014, the Company issued two tranches of Series 1 Debentures in connection with the 2014 Rights Offering, with a total principal amount of C\$96.0 million for total proceeds to the Company of C\$91.2 million.
 The proceeds were used by the Company to pay down \$81.2 million of its existing bank indebtedness.

 In 2015, the Company completed another rights offering (the "2015 Rights Offering") pursuant to which each holder of Common Shares was issued one right for each Common Share held.
-For every 10.596 rights held, holders of rights were entitled to subscribe for C\$100 principal amount of unsecured subordinated floating rate debentures, Series 1 of the Company at a price of C\$115 per C\$100 of principal amount of Debentures purchased.
+For every 10.596 rights held, holders of rights were entitled to subscribe for C\$100 principal amount of Series 1 Debentures at a price of C\$115 per C\$100 of principal amount of Series 1 Debentures purchased.

-On September 30, 2015, the Company issued one tranche of Debentures in connection with the 2015 Rights Offering with a total principal amount of C\$186.2 million for total proceeds to the Company of C\$214.1 million.
+On September 30, 2015, the Company issued one tranche of Series 1 Debentures in connection with the 2015 Rights Offering with a total principal amount of C\$186.2 million for total proceeds to the Company of C\$214.1 million.
 The proceeds were used by the Company to pay down its existing bank indebtedness.
-The Debentures issued in connection with the 2015 Rights Offering were issued as an additional tranche of, and are treated as a single series with, the outstanding C\$96.0 million aggregate principal amount of Debentures issued in connection with the 2014 Rights Offering.
+The Series 1 Debentures issued in connection with the 2015 Rights Offering were issued as an additional tranche of, and are treated as a single series with, the outstanding C\$96.0 million aggregate principal amount of Series 1 Debentures issued in connection with the 2014 Rights Offering.